-Total expenditure required for Council's stormwater networks over the coming 30 years is approximately \$15 million per year (2015 Dollars) for the 2016-2025 period followed by an increase to \$25 million per year.
+Total expenditure required for Council's stormwater networks over the coming 30 years is \$55-60 million for the first three years (due to the Land Drainage Recovery Programme) followed by a reduction to around \$20 million per year to 2025, increasing to around \$40 million per year for the remainder of the 30 year period.
 A breakdown of the expenditure into the various components that make up the total is shown in Figure 6-4.

 - Year on year the operational expenditure is relatively consistent over the 30 year period.
 A constant increase in the operational expenditure is expected due to population increase.
-Earthquake operational costs have not been included in this document but are programmed for financial years 2016 and 2017. - Capital improvement expenditure peaks in the 2026-33 period due to large growth related projects. - Renewals expenditure remains low for the first ten years of the programme, due to Council's borrowing constraints and funding of the rebuild.
+Earthquake operational costs have not been included in this document but are programmed for financial years 2016 and 2017. - Following the initial 3 years of high capital expenditure due to the Land Drainage Recovery Programme, capital improvement peaks in the 2026-33 period due to large growth related projects.
+Note that some projects for the Land Drainage Recovery Programme are included in the Flood Protection and Control Works budget. - Renewals expenditure remains low for the first ten years of the programme, due to Council's borrowing constraints and funding of the rebuild.
 From 2026 onwards it increases to allow for deferred works and other long term issues.